Samarpan1122/Banana4U/README.md

 3. Banana processes and responds with voice

 ### Text Input
-1. Click the ⌨️ button
-2. Type your question
+1. Type your question
-3. Get instant responses
+2. Get instant responses

 ### Screen Analysis
-1. Click the 📷 button or press `Ctrl/Cmd + Shift + C`
-2. Banana captures your screen
+1. Ask a question about your screen and Banana captures your screen
-3. Automatically analyzes and explains what it sees
+2. Automatically analyzes and explains what it sees

 ---

 ## 🎯 Use Cases

+### For Visually Impaired

+- "Explain what's happening on my screen?"
+- "Chat with their Banana"

-### For Students 📚
+### For Students
 - "Explain this code error on my screen"
 - "Help me understand this concept"
 - "Summarize this article"
 - "What's the syntax for..."

-### For Developers 💻
+### For Developers
 - "Debug this error message"
 - "Review this code"
 - "What does this function do?"
 - "Suggest improvements"

-### For Everyone 🌟
+### For Everyone
 - "What's on my screen?"
 - "Help me focus"
 - "Motivate me!"